isomerpages/moe-northvistapri/_our-curriculum/English.md

 ---
 #### Vision

-Every student of North Vista Primary School will be engaged 21st century EL learner who is an empathetic communicator, discerning reader and creative inquirer.
+Every student of North Vista Primary School will be engaged 21st century EL learner who is an **empathetic communicator, discerning reader and creative inquirer**.

 #### Key Programmes